 The VHS also provides numerous German language courses, as well as courses for people who want to apply for German citizenship.

 Over three thousand courses are offered each semester (mostly in German but a few also in English).
 The VHS administrative offices and some of the classrooms are in this building at Sonnemannstraße 13, but many of the courses are held in schools and other buildings throughout the city.

 Third photo: Entrance to the VHS at Sonnemannstraße 13.

-Fourth photo: Diagonally across from the VHS, in the next block of the Sonnemannstraße, the new headquarters of the European Central Bank is being built, as shown in this photo from June 2013.
-When this new building is finished, it will be the seventh tallest building in my Frankfurt Skyline Countdown.
+Fourth photo: Diagonally across from the VHS, in the next block of the Sonnemannstraße, is the new headquarters of the European Central Bank, as shown in this photo from June 2013.
+Now this new building is finished, and it is the seventh tallest building in my Frankfurt Skyline Countdown.
 The VHS is on the right in this photo, and the square in the foreground is Paul-Arnsberg-Platz.

 Location of the VHS on Google Maps

 Frankfurt's second river

 Aside from the Main (which by the way is pronounced more or less like the English word mine), Frankfurt has another river called the Nidda.